Easy Money III: Life Deluxe

 Easy Money III: Life Deluxe (Snabba Cash: Livet Deluxe) is a 2013 Swedish thriller film directed by Jens Jonsson, based on the novel Livet Deluxe by Jens Lapidus.
-The film is the third installment in the Easy Money film series, following Easy Money and Easy Money II: Hard to Kill.
+The film is the third and final installment in the Easy Money film trilogy, following Easy Money and Easy Money II: Hard to Kill.
 Matias Varela and Joel Kinnaman reprise their roles as career criminal Jorge and business student turned convict JW, respectively, alongside returning cast members Dejan Čukić and Madeleine Martin and series newcomers Martin Wallström and Malin Buska.
 Set after the events of the second film, Easy Money III: Life Deluxe continues the stories of Jorge, JW, and the Serbian mob as their paths intertwine through their criminal activities.